macdeluck/xlinq/README.md

 xLinq is header only library allowing to use LINQ like expressions in C++ code.
 It was inspired by [cpplinq](https://github.com/mrange/cpplinq) project.
 Xlinq uses similar syntax like cpplinq but it defines IEnumerable interface, thus it allows to grab enumerable object without need to gather elements.

 This library needs to have c++11 standard enabled during compilation.
-Library was tested on MS Visual C++ Compiler and C++.
+Library was tested on MS Visual C++ Compiler 19.10 and G++ 4.8.4.

 To start use xlinq u need only download code, add the include folder to your include path and voila!